 If your LSAT is just around the corner, you’re likely taking practice tests regularly in preparation.
 Then, seemingly out of nowhere, you score 5 points lower than your last one.
 What?
 You just bombed your LSAT PT.
 But why?
 You are, understandably, freaked out.
 You call your best friend, your shrink, your tutor—all the same person if you’re lucky!
 Then you ask the crucial question: should you postpone your LSAT?

 Turns out, there is nothing wrong with bombing a practice test.
-Just ask the NYTimes.
-In a feature piece titled, “Why Flunking Exams Is Actually a Good Thing,” the Times discusses an exciting new development in learning-science: pretesting.
-(In case you’re wondering, “pretesting” is a fancy way of referring to your favorite pastime the last several months: taking (and reviewing) practice tests.)
-So what good is pretesting if you bomb every (other) test.
-Being told to “review” your mistakes and “learn” from them sounds like a reasonable plan in principle, but in practice your mistakes are embarrassingly obvious.
+Just ask the New York Times!
+In “Why Flunking Exams Is Actually a Good Thing,” the Times discusses an exciting new development in learning-science: pretesting.
+This is a fancy way of referring to your favorite pastime in the last several months: taking and reviewing practice tests.
+So, what good is pretesting if you bomb every (other) test?
+Reviewing your mistakes and learning from them sounds like a reasonable plan in principle, but in practice, your mistakes are embarrassingly obvious.
 Well, guess what?
-Your brain benefits from this experience even if your self-esteem does not:
+Your brain benefits from this experience even if your self-esteem does not.

 Pretesting fixes that.
-When you bomb a conditional reasoning question on an LSAT practice test, you recognize instantly upon review that you’re making mistakes, as well as how to correct them.
+When you bomb a conditional reasoning question on a PT, you recognize instantly upon review that you’re making mistakes.
+You can also realize how to correct them.
 In fact, pretesting alters what you remember and changes how you subsequently organize that knowledge in your brain.
 Over time, you will start applying the relevant diagramming techniques not from memory, but by intuition.
-What would normally take you 3 minutes to diagram will, over time, turn into a 1-minute question.
+What would normally take you 3 minutes to diagram will, after practicing, turn into a 1-minute question.
 You may not even need to diagram it.